 In a hurry?
-Click here to go directly to Amazon for current price and availability!
+Click here to go directly to Amazon for the current price and availability!

 This Delsey hardside carry-on luggage is built from Makrolon® Polycarbonate.
 This is a sturdy type of plastic that is impact resistant and tolerates extreme temperatures.
 It's equipped with Japanese Hinomoto® spinner wheels, providing a smooth and pleasant rolling experience.

 And you know what?
 You can actually put a brake on the front wheels to prevent it from rolling away from you!
-And it's really clever too, because you can still roll it along on the back wheels like a inliner.
+And it's really clever too because you can still roll it along on the back wheels like an inliner.
 We're in awe...

 Ok, then, back to business.
-There is a dual-trolley handle with non-slip coating, a recessed integrated TSA-approved combination lock, and top and side carry handles.
+There is a dual-trolley handle with non-slip coating, a recessed integrated TSA lock, and top and side carry handles.

 On the back is an identification code, unique for every bag.
 You register your bag via the Delsey site, and then you and your bag can connect again if it gets lost.
 It doesn't matter if your luggage tag has been ripped off.